-The LLB (Hons) Law with Criminology programme is delivered using a variety of flexible methods across a range of relevant and interesting modules.
+The LLB (Hons) Law with Forensic Psychology programme is delivered using a variety of flexible methods across a range of relevant and interesting modules.
 This includes both classroom-based teaching methods such as seminars and lectures and also technologically enhanced learning by creative use of the Blackboard Virtual Learning Environment using a range of online methods including podcasts, discussion boards, group work, quizzes and directed independent study.
 The course team also supports and encourages students to actively engage with the legal profession outside their academic studies by such activities as visiting courts, shadowing legal professionals, work placements and professional mentoring.
-Assessment methods include examinations, essays and reports, interviewing and advising, case studies, group videos, moots, oral presentations, research projects and work/clinic based assessment.
+Assessment methods include examinations, essays and reports, case studies and court reports, interviewing and advising, moots, oral presentations, poster presentations, research projects and work/clinic based assessment.

-Much of the law teaching takes place in a purpose built courtroom, which is ideal for the purposes of mooting and mock trials enabling students to contextualise their studies in a simulated work based environment.
+Much of the law teaching takes place in a purpose built courtroom which is ideal for the purposes of mooting and mock trials enabling students to contextualise their studies in a simulated work based environment.